Dr. Vaughn A. Seaton - DVM 1954

 2005 Distinguished Alumnus Award

-Dr. Vaughn A. Seaton, Ames, Iowa, has been selected to receive the Kansas State University College of Veterinary Medicine Veterinary Medical Alumni Association’s 2005 Distinguished Alumnus Award for outstanding achievements, humanitarian service and contributions to the veterinary profession.
+Dr. Vaughn A. Seaton, Ames, Iowa, received the Kansas State University College of Veterinary Medicine Veterinary Medical Alumni Association’s 2005 Distinguished Alumnus Award for outstanding achievements, humanitarian service and contributions to the veterinary profession.

-The college and the VMAA will present the award at Heritage Evening during the 67th Annual Conference for Veterinarians June 6 at the K-State Alumni Center.
+The college and the VMAA presented the award at Heritage Evening during the 67th Annual Conference for Veterinarians June 6, 2005 at the K-State Alumni Center.

 Dr. Howard Erickson, professor of physiology at the College of Veterinary Medicine, has known Seaton for many years and believes he is truly deserving of the award.
 “On behalf of the college and our VMAA, I consider Dr. Seaton one of the true leaders of our profession.
 He has been a leader specifically in the field of diagnostic medicine, and he has also contributed greatly to his community,” Erickson said.